Unify Your Incident Management Process With the Fundamentals

 - Speed – Minimize customer impact by quickly identifying potential problems, bottlenecks, and opportunities to improve response times.

-- Efficiency – Consider whether there’s anything in the process that prevents the team from hitting the ground running.
+- Efficiency – Consider whether there’s anything in the process preventing the team from hitting the ground running.
 Does something have to be added or removed from the process?

-- Ease – The last thing anyone wants at 3am is a convoluted process, so review past incidents to determine what information is commonly needed, and what playbooks, documentation, or references are used to help make the process as easy as possible.
-(Our aim was to free technical teams from the toil of the incident resolution process so they could focus on incident management itself.
-For example, we looked at how to automate notifying subject matter experts (SMEs) and providing stakeholder updates, minimizing the documentation burden, and ensuring relevant playbooks were clear and easily accessible.)
+- Ease – The last thing anyone wants is a convoluted process.
+Review past incidents to determine what information is commonly needed and what playbooks, documentation, or references are used to help make the process as easy as possible.

 - Clarity – Define roles, playbooks, and timelines.
 The less a team has to organize on the fly, the more likely they are to succeed.